pop-team/pop-win/INSTALL.md

 The sensors outputs garbage characters with serialdump or nothing at all
 ### Solution
 - The reset (using the sensor button) is not handled properly.
 You need to unplug the device of USB port and plug it back in after at least 5 seconds.
+- Another solution to this problem (with the Zolertia z1) is to hit the reset button repeatidly until an output can be seen

 - And also check that the baudrate of your port is set to 115200.
 You can get the current value with: